 Sarcomas are cancers that begin in the body's connective tissues.
 Sarcomas are often divided into two groups:

 Osteosarcoma is the most common form of bone cancer in children.
-It accounts for about 3% of all childhood cancer.

 The tumor usually starts in the faster growing ends of the long bones in the arms and legs.
 Common places where the tumor is found are the lower end of the thigh bone, the upper end of the shin bone, and the upper end of the long bone of the upper arm.
 This tumor occurs less often in the jaw, spinal column, shoulder blades and pelvis.